 The Department of Radiation Oncology was created on July 1, 2001, after having been part of the Mallinckrodt Institute of Radiology for many decades.
-The department has a broad academic program that focuses on excellence in patient care and the development of new treatment paradigms; innovative research in each of the three divisions of clinical, physics and biology; and teaching for residents in radiation oncology, medical students and allied health personnel.
+The department has a broad academic program that focuses on excellence in patient care and the development of new treatment paradigms; innovative research in each of the three divisions of clinical, physics and biology; and teaching for graduate students, medical students, residents in radiation oncology, and allied health personnel.
 The department is one of the largest, most academically balanced, and best equipped in the country, and it is responsible for all radiation therapy procedures at Washington University Medical Center.
 Our faculty have gained international recognition for innovative technological advances in physics and treatment planning, biological research, computer applications and clinical investigation.

 - Implementation of novel respiratory gating algorithms

 - Development of biomarkers of DNA repair capacity of tumors

 - Demonstrated the use of proton therapy

 - Implementation of first Mevion S250 single-room proton therapy system

 - Implementation of real-time MRI guidance for radiation therapy treatment with the ViewRay system (Real-time MRI guidance provides the ability to see tumors move in real time during a patient's entire treatment process.
 This helps to ensure that tumor targets are hit and that healthy tissue is spared.)